Tenant A/C EFFICIENCY, AIR FILTERS, AND TENANT RESPONSIBILITY

 - A history of drug-related activity by any of the applicant’s household members

-– A history of unruly or destructive behavior by resident or a member of the resident’s household.
+- A history of unruly or destructive behavior by the resident or a member of the resident’s household.

 d.
 If an arrest record exists within seven years, it is up to the applicant to provide written verification from the proper authorities as to the final disposition of innocence or that the case was dropped.